 Disease processes or tissue necrosis conditions can increase the risk for node formation.

 It is crucial to understand that many nodes present no danger and should simply be monitored for problematic changes in the future, rather than actively treated.
 For deep nodes which intercept the bone marrow, complications are more common and can be severe.
-In these cases, surgery is sometimes appropriate or even required to insure general health and stabilize the region.
+In these cases, surgery is sometimes appropriate or even required to ensure general health and stabilize the region.

 Many patients have written to me with so called possible nodes diagnosed via MRI.
 In many cases, the condition is obviously misdiagnosed, since the vertebral surface is merely rough and uneven due to arthritic changes and overall degeneration.
 There is no obvious infiltration of disc material, but instead, there exists a simple vertical bubble in the disc structure common when the vertebral body above or below is not consistent.
 These are not nodes and should not be diagnosed as such.
 Doctors who do not understand this simple truth have no business diagnosing any spinal condition whatsoever.